-We interviewed Anne Boden, CEO and Founder at Starling Bank on her experience and thoughts on women in tech.
+We interviewed Anne Boden, Founder at Starling Bank on her experience and thoughts on women in tech.

 I decided very early on that I loved technology.
 At school, I hated all the rough and tumble of outdoor sports, things always seemed so dirty and messy in the science labs.
 But tech, that was all about making beautiful shiny equipment do incredible things.
 It helped too that I really enjoyed maths.
 I could think of nothing nicer than adding up long rows of figures.
 I’ve also always gravitated towards organising data.
 As a small child, I used to organise brochures and books into alphabetical order.